 Glaucoma is a complicated disease in which damage to the optic nerve leads to progressive, irreversible vision loss.
 Glaucoma is the leading cause of blindness and visual impairment in the United States.

 Glaucoma can affect anyone from newborn infants to the elderly.
 It has been estimated that up to 3 million Americans have glaucoma.
 At least half of those people do not know they have it because glaucoma usually has no symptoms.

 Treatment to control glaucoma include medications in the form of either eyedrops or pills, laser surgery and conventional surgery.

-We offer many advanced treatments, including: Visual Field Testing (Zeiss Humphrey), Digital Disc Photography (Nidek), Optic Nerve Scanning (OCT), Laser Trabeculoplasty (ALT/SLT), and Ex-PRESS Shunt Glaucoma Surgery.
+We offer many treatments, including: Visual Field/ NFL, Anterior and Posterior OCT Testing (Zeiss Humphrey), Digital Disc Photography (Nidek), Laser Trabeculoplasty (SLT/ALT) and I-Stent MIGS (minimally invasive glaucoma surgery).

-Let Dr. Newman determine the right option for you.
+Let Dr. Newman determine a custom treatment plan for you.